LelsersLasers/Notes/English/Iliad/Reading Questions.md

     - Based on true facts
 - 2 week slice of the 9th year of the war

+- Prophecy: son of Thetis will be greater than the father
+    - Not a problem for mortal fathers &rarr; gods married Thetis to `Peleus` (a mortal king)
+    - All the gods but one (Strife) are invited to wedding
+    - She wanted revenge:
+        - Gave out an apple to Zeus to give out the most beautiful god
+        - Zeus chooses gives it to Paris (over on of the gods directly)
+        - Gods offer him different bribes:
+            - Hera: you will be a king of kings
+            - Athena: greatest military/wisedom
+            - Aphrodite: you will have love (beautiful, and beautiful girl)
+        - Paris chooses Aphrodite
+            - Athena and Hera and very anti-Troy
+- Troy: Ares, Apollo, Aphrodite, (Zeus)
+- Greeks: Athena, Hera, others

 # Iliad 01 - reading questions 8/24